Engee documentation

 The data types in the generated code correspond to the data types in the Engee model.

-If the user has not specified the data type in the model, then the double-precision floating-point data type corresponding to the double type in C is used.
-For logical operations or calculations that generate Boolean results (true (1) or false (0)), the boolean data type is used, corresponding to the eight-bit unsigned data type in C.
+If the user has not specified a data type in the model, then a double-precision floating-point data type corresponding to the type is used. double in C. For logical operations or calculations that generate Boolean results (true (1) or false (0)), the data type is used boolean, corresponding to an eight-bit unsigned data type in Si.

 To display data types in the model, in settings window debug article icon 1 in the "Debugging parameter" tab, enable the option Data types.